cgrudz/DataAssimilationBenchmarks.jl/paper.md

 there are fewer standard options for theoretical research and algorithm development in simple test systems.
 DataAssimilationBenchmarks.jl provides one framework for studying ensemble-based filters and sequential smoothers that are commonly used in online, geoscientific prediction settings.
-Validated methods and methods in development focus on evaluating the performance and the structural stability of techniques over wide ranges of hyper-parameters that are commonly used to tune estimators in practice.
+Validated methods, and methods in development, focus on evaluating the performance and the structural stability of techniques over wide ranges of hyper-parameters that are commonly used to tune estimators in practice.
 Specifically, this is designed to run naively parallel experiment configurations over independent